 Welcome to Hood College!
 We are thrilled to have you with us this semester.
 My name is Gabby Güiza, and I am your Graduate Student Association (GSA) president.
 I am an international student from Colombia and look forward to working with our diverse graduate-student body.
 The Graduate Student Association was created to support and enrich the graduate student experience at Hood College.
 The goal and mission of GSA is to facilitate communication between graduate students and the College and to create a community that advocates for ALL students, regardless of race, gender, religion and cultural background.

 I am here to help you have a great experience outside of the classroom during your time at Hood.
-Your GSA has several events planned this spring, so be sure to stay in the loop by following us on Instagram, Facebook and Twitter.
+Your GSA has several events planned this fall, so be sure to stay in the loop by following us on Instagram, Facebook and Twitter.
 Help us stay connected with everyone by sharing our posts and spreading the word.
 Email your questions to GSA@hood.edu.

 Remember YOUR VOICE MATTERS, and every grad student, whether you’re online or on-campus, or pursuing your master’s, certificate or doctoral, can help our graduate community thrive.
 Thank you for choosing Hood College for your graduate education and welcome home, Blazers, where #YOUBELONG!
 Wishing you all a great semester and year.

 Welcome to new and returning Blazers!
 I hope you all had a wonderful summer and are coming to campus (or logging to Zoom) feeling refreshed and ready to start a new semester.
 My name is Jazzmyn Proctor, the Graduate Student Success Coordinator for Hood College.
 I serve as a support for graduate students by ensuring you are connected to the resources necessary for SUCCESS.